 Once students complete the course selection process for the next school year, it will be difficult to make changes to schedules.
-Please carefully consider your course choices with this fact in mind.
+Please carefully consider your course choices with the understanding that the courses selected are the courses taken.
 Teacher schedules, the hiring of teachers, the number of sections, section sizes, and the ordering of textbooks and supplies are determined by initial student selection and registration.
 For these reasons all non-substantive reasons for schedule changes such as: changing blocks, "I prefer to take it next year," or "I changed my mind," etc. will not be considered.
 We are aware that occasionally circumstances change between the time of registration and the beginning of class that necessitates changing a schedule.

 Changes to courses should be made within the first three days of the quarter.
 If a course is dropped, students must maintain a minimum of four credits.
 Any student wishing to drop or add a course must complete and submit documentation available from the Director of Teaching and Learning, the school counselor, or at the front office.
-Courses dropped after the first five days will result in an "F" recorded on the student's transcript for that course.
+Courses dropped after the first three days will result in an "F" recorded on the student's transcript for that course.
 PiM Arts High School reserves the right to modify/cancel courses based on the number of students enrolled in individual courses.